Steppin' Out (Violin, Cello, and Piano) - Programme Notes

 Steppin’ Out (1996), commissioned by the CBC, is the result of a compositional crisis.

-mysterious and experimental work, but I kept getting sidetracked by teaching, laundry, other projects, and a painful divorce.
+mysterious and experimental work, but I kept getting sidetracked by life, including going through a painful divorce.

 All of this broke my concentration somewhat, and frankly, after a while, my heart just wasn’t in it any more.